rapidand/heroku-buildpack-multi-static/README.md

 $ git push https://git.heroku.com/example-2 HEAD:master
 ```

 When example-1 builds, it'll copy Procfile into /app/Procfile, and when example-2 builds, it'll copy backend/Procfile to /app/Procfile.
-For example-2, the process types available for you to scale up will be the ones referenced (originally) in backend/Procfile, or, based on your example api: node backend/server.
+For example-2, the process types available for you to scale up will be the ones referenced (originally) in backend/Procfile.

 # Authors